 This Is Exactly How to Wash, Dry and Store Your 100% French Flax Linen

-Truth: linen is the low-maintenance bedding option that requires simple and straightforward care.
-Unlike other bedfellows that can be quite demanding, linen is actually one of the strongest natural fibres known to man, making it one of the most durable materials with ease of use and minimal instructions for upkeep.
+Pure, high-quality linen is a low-maintenance bedding option that requires very simple and straightforward care.
+Unlike other bedfellows that can be quite demanding, linen is actually one of the strongest natural fibres known to man, making it one of the most durable materials with minimal upkeep.

 Do you ever feel like every purchase you make has a ‘dry-clean only’ tag on it, deterring you from buying as you calculate its cost-per-wear?
 Linen doesn’t!
 The resilient fibre is designed for cost-effective wash and wear.
 In fact, the more linen is washed, the softer and silkier the material becomes.
 Dry cleaning your linen can actually cause damage to the product, as the chemicals used in the process of dry cleaning may occasionally react to and weaken the linen fibres, not to mention repeatedly tug on your purse strings.

 When it comes to drying, there are number of ways to ready your Bed Threads for bed.
-Line drying, flat drying and even tumble drying on a delicate setting will all do the job with aplomb.
-Note well: to maintain the brightness of your whites, leave them to air dry in the sun.
-It’s also key to remove your linen from the line or dryer while still damp—think 80% dry.
-Over-drying linen can cause brittleness and dent the product with stubborn creases that won’t easily relax.
+Line drying, flat drying and even tumble drying on a delicate setting will all do the job.

 Store your linen in a cool, dry and well-ventilated space.
 Avoid plastic bags, cardboard boxes and cedar chests.
 Linen has inbuilt insect-repelling properties, so fear not about moths and other hungry creatures spoiling your bedding.
 Once you are ready to make use of your linen, remove from storage, give it a good airing and wash once to refresh.